What is the definition and difference between Allergy and Intolerance?

 Our hair stores DNA type information that gives valuable information pertaining to the cellular changes that would occur within our bodies secondary to exposure to certain allergens.
 Therefore, if you have never eaten a particular item, it may still show up on your report.

-What is your liability with the test?
+What is your liability to the test?

 Affordable Allergy Testing is confident in their test and results.
 The company has always offered 100% money back guarantee for over 10 years.